Alexey-Danilchenko/PhaseOne-IIQ-Tools/IIQRemap/README.md

 8) Repeat the procedure by loading abother dark raw or stack of them for the same digital back (remapped defects will be preserved across the load).

+9) If your digital back supports Sensor+, repeat the all of the above for Sensor+ part selecting Sensor+ mode it in the application.

-9) Save the calibration file when satisfied (or do it intermediately whilst progressing with remap).
+10) Save the calibration file when satisfied (or do it intermediately whilst progressing with remap).

-10) Use Phase One Firmware Update utility to upload calibration file to your back and enjoy the results.
+11) Use Phase One Firmware Update utility to upload calibration file to your back and enjoy the results.

 Of course the above is only a recommended procedure.
 You can do manual remap with just about any file (if the defects can be clearly seen).
 The automatic remaps of defective points however will only work